Skip to main content

 Editing a Global Component will update all instances across your site.
 To edit a Global Component select any instance of that component in the Canvas and click Edit component in the Properties Sidebar.

 While editing a Global Component, you have full control over the content and styles for all components found in that component.
 You can add or remove components, and even place other Global Components inside.
+When you are done with edits, click the Save button at the top right of the Global Component overlay.

 Global component updates are published as separate resources from pages.
 Learn more about publishing Global Components.